shlokamohanty/i-write-sometimes/_posts/2026-08-29-inward-outward.md

 tags: personal-ongoing
 ---

 I think a lot about inward and outward emotions.
 My roommate felt guilty.
 She said it was empathy.
 I thought it was slightly condescending.
-I told her after, it was silly, got resolved quickly.
+I told her after, it was silly, got solved quickly.
 But it made me think a lot about inward and outward emotions.

 Guilt is a strange emotion.
 I remember the guiltiest I've felt was after my breakup in 2021.
 Well, we had broken up a while before; we were just texting and talking after.
 Freshman year of undergrad was interesting, and it was Halloween; I texted him saying I'd kiss other people.
 He was fine with it; we weren't dating.
 Weird, that.
 I kind of asked him, even.
 I did, but I guess I didn't need to update him *every time* I kissed someone that night.
 He felt hurt, and I felt guilty.
 He was fine; he wanted to keep talking anyway.
 But the guilt spiral is funny; I asked him whether he wanted to be with me through distance.
 He said no. I couldn't talk to him after.
 I was drowning in guilt then.
 The most guilty I've felt.